 Eggs peel most easily when they have sat for a few minutes in an ice bath after boiling.
 And when we’re patient.
 Slow and easy does the trick.

 After peeling your boiled eggs, slice them in half length-wise and carefully remove the yolks from the boiled egg whites.
 This is when the devilling begins!
-Mix in mayo, mustard, salt, pepper and sugar until the yolks are fluffy and creamy.
+Mix in mayo, mustard, salt, pepper and relish until the yolks are fluffy and creamy.
 I use a fork for this job because it breaks up the boiled yolks better than a spoon.

 My cousin bypasses this step all together and simply puts all of her ingredients in a large Ziploc bag.
 She squeezes and massages the bag until all of the ingredients are mixed, then snips a corner off with scissors and pipes the mixture right into the egg whites.
 Super easy with no dishes to clean up.